crmorgan/nservicebus-intro/README.md

 ### Saga Data ###
 Sagas persist data using a [persister](https://docs.particular.net/persistence/) that is registered with the endpoint.

 1. Edit the `Shipping.Endpoints.Host.Start` method to use the `WithPersistence` method of the `Infrastructure.EndpointConfigurationBuilder`.
-This will register the [LearningPersister](https://docs.particular.net/persistence/learning/) which simulates Saga persistence.
+This will register the [LearningPersister](https://docs.particular.net/persistence/learning/) which simulates saga persistence.
     ```cs
     var endpointConfiguration = new EndpointConfigurationBuilder(EndpointName, connectionString)
                                             .WithPersistence()
                                             .Build();
     ```

 2. Create a `ShippingPolicyData` class that has properties to track whether or not the `OrderPlaced` and `OrderBilled` events have been received.
-Since this data is only used by the Saga it can be an internal class to `ShippingPolicy`.
+Since this data is only used by the saga it can be an internal class to `ShippingPolicy`.
     ```cs
     public class ShippingPolicy : Saga<ShippingPolicyData>, IAmStartedByMessages<OrderPlaced>, IAmStartedByMessages<OrderBilled>
     {